CLOCTools/CLOCTools.github.io/README.md

 # CLOCTools
 Hello, this is the overview page fo CLOCTools with links to its various repositories.
 CLOCTools are a library of tools for closed-loop neuroscience.
-CLOC Tools includes algorthms for closed-loop control and tools for realtime implementation.
-Additionally, related tools for simulation, modeling, and analysis are listed here under "satellite repositories".
+CLOCTools includes algorthms for closed-loop control and tools for realtime implementation.
+Additionally, you'll find a list of relevant publications and related tools for simulation, modeling, and analysis.

 ## Overview
 <img src="figures/Copy of CLOCtools overview.png" align='center' style='border:15px solid #ffffff00; width:100%'>